nodejs/node/benchmark/README.md

 easily build it [from source][wrk] via `make`.

 By default `wrk` will be used as benchmarker.
-If it is not available `autocannon` will be used it its place.
+If it is not available `autocannon` will be used in it its place.
 When creating a HTTP benchmark you can specify which benchmarker should be used.
-You can force a specific benchmarker to be used by providing it as argument, e. g.:
+You can force a specific benchmarker to be used by providing it as an argument, e. g.:

 `node benchmark/run.js --set benchmarker=autocannon http`